openai/baselines/docs/viz/viz.md

-# Loading and visualizing results
+# Loading and visualizing results ([colab notebook](https://colab.research.google.com/drive/1Wez1SA9PmNkCoYc8Fvl53bhU3F8OffGm))
 In order to compare performance of algorithms, we often would like to visualize learning curves (reward as a function of time steps), or some other auxiliary information about learning aggregated into a plot.
 Baselines repo provides tools for doing so in several different ways, depending on the goal.